zecollokaris/FireBase-Authentication-Tutorial/README.md

 ## CREATING ANDROID PROJECT

-**As we work here you can compare some section of your code with my repository incase you get stuck!**
+**As we work here you can compare some section of your code with my [Repository](https://github.com/zecollokaris/FireBase-Authentication-Tutorial/tree/USE-This-Demo) incase you get stuck!** [https://github.com/zecollokaris/FireBase-Authentication-Tutorial/tree/USE-This-Demo](https://github.com/zecollokaris/FireBase-Authentication-Tutorial/tree/USE-This-Demo)